Speakeasy: History

-Origin of the term "speakeasy" in the United States.
-July 6, 1891 edition of The New York Times.
+July 6, 1891 article in The New York Times about the origin of the term "speakeasy" in the United States.

 The first American speakeasies emerged in the Pittsburgh-area in the late 1880s.
 To manage the sale of "intoxicating liquors," the Allegheny County Liquor Law was passed in 1872.
 This law introduced alcohol licenses, set closing times, banned sales to minors, and generally aimed to control the unruly environment.
 Pittsburgh barkeeps mostly complied with these regulations until 1888, when the Brooks High-License Act increased the annual license fee from $50 to $500.
 While a few bars paid the fee and others closed, most establishments went underground.
 By 1890, Pittsburgh had about 700 speakeasies but only 92 licensed liquor dealers.
-This led to national media attention, including an 1891 New York Times article noting:The commonest term in the police news of Pittsburg is the raid of a "speak-easy". [...] the expression became common in McKeesport and spread to Pittsburg, Here the newspaper men accepted the term as filling a long-felt want.
+This led to national press attention, including an 1891 New York Times article noting:The commonest term in the police news of Pittsburg is the raid of a "speak-easy". [...] the expression became common in McKeesport and spread to Pittsburg.
+Here the newspaper men accepted the term as filling a long-felt want.
 It now passes current all over the country as a descriptive of a resort where strong drink is sold without license.Speakeasies were numerous and popular during the Prohibition years (1920–33).
 Some were operated by people who were part of organized crime.
 Even though police and agents of the Bureau of Prohibition would often raid them and arrest their owners and patrons, they were so profitable that they continued to flourish.
 The speakeasy soon became one of the biggest parts of American culture during this time.
 Several changes happened as speakeasies formed; one was with integration.
 People of all races, black or white, would gather together and even mingle.
 People would mix together and have few or no problems.